-4. FIGURE CONSTRUCTION.
+FIGURE CONSTRUCTION.
 Three hours credit.
+(Three hours lecture, two hours laboratory.)

 Prerequisite, F.A.
 1 or equivalent.
 The study of the human figure, its essential anatomy and construction.
 The figure as an important motif in design and composition.
 Study from life.